Sidney Harman Hall

 Sidney Harman Hall is a theater at Sixth and F Streets NW in Washington, D.C.
-It is part of the Harman Center for the Arts, along with the Lansburgh Theatre.
-It is the home of the Shakespeare Theatre Company (STC).
+Along with the Klein Theatre it is the home of the Shakespeare Theatre Company (STC).

 Built for $89 million, the building was designed by Paul Beckmann of the DC firm Smithgroup; the theater itself by Toronto architect Jack Diamond.
 It opened on October 1, 2007.